 Denison University was founded in Granville, Ohio in 1831, which makes it the state’s second-oldest liberal arts college.
 As a private school, Denison offers a number of undergraduate majors, while also offering students the opportunity to create their own.
 Technology-minded applicants in search of a liberal arts education will also be happy to know that Denison is one of the few liberal arts schools to offer a major in data analytics.
 Denison is ranked among Forbes’s 100 best universities in the nation, while U.S. News & World Report and Washington Monthly both include Denison on their lists of the country’s best liberal arts colleges.

-DePauw University is a well-respected liberal arts college located near Chicago.
+DePauw University is a well-respected liberal arts college located near Indianapolis.
 DePauw’s 4-1-4 calendar allows students to participate in a four-week Winter Term class as part of the college’s mission to provide students with a well-rounded education.
 Students are encouraged to take classes both inside and outside of their major, while also participating in extracurricular programs such as study abroad or team sports.
-U.S. News & World Report almost always includes DePauw University among the very top liberal arts colleges in the country, while Forbes has included it as the 2nd best college in Indiana (after Notre Dame) and the 14th best in the Midwest.
+U.S. News & World Report almost always includes DePauw University among the very top liberal arts colleges in the country.
+Forbes has included it as the 2nd best college in Indiana (after Notre Dame) and the 14th best in the Midwest.

 Illinois Wesleyan University

-Yet another Midwestern liberal arts college featured in Loren Pope’s “Colleges That Change Lives” is Kalamazoo College, a private school located in Michigan.
+Yet another Midwestern liberal arts college featured in Loren Pope’s Colleges That Change Lives is Kalamazoo College, a private school in Michigan.
 Affectionately referred to as “K,” the college ranks among the top schools for producing graduates who go on to pursue doctorate degrees.
 It has also been ranked by Forbes as one of “America’s Best Colleges,” and in 2012 was called the best private college in all of Michigan.

 Kenyon was recently ranked by U.S. News & World Report as the 27th best liberal arts college in the country, while Forbes and Newsweek also included it on their lists of the best American colleges.

 Lawrence University, located in Appleton, Wisconsin, has the unique distinction of being both a liberal arts college and a music conservatory.
 While cooperative degree programs in engineering, environmental studies, and health sciences are offered, most Lawrence students choose to major in a liberal arts discipline.
-Students are even given the opportunity to design their own majors.
+Students even have the opportunity to design their own majors.
 Regardless of their ultimate degree, every Lawrence freshman is required to take a series of core classes focusing on the Great Books.

 St. Paul, Minnesota

 Macalester College, a private liberal arts college in Minnesota, has been providing students with a quality liberal arts education since it was founded in 1874.
 Its approximately 2,000 students come from all over the world to enjoy the top-notch curriculum.
-Indeed, Macalester was ranked by U.S. News & World Report as the 23rd best liberal arts college in America, while Forbes called it the 68th best college in the country.
+Indeed, Macalester was ranked by U.S. News & World Report as the 23rd best liberal arts college in America.
+Forbes called it the 68th best college in the country.
 Macalester has also been included on “best of” lists by Washington Monthly, The Wall Street Journal, and The New York Times, among others.